 The most important thing to know is that we are here to make your experience happy.
 Don’t be afraid to ask us for anything that you might want.
 Conversely, we will do our best to leave you alone if there’s nothing you want or need so that your stay can be private, confidential, and free from interference.
-Please let us know if you are enjoying a special occasion, we will try to add something extra to the celebration.
 We want our guests to have a wonderful time away from the city.
 We encourage everyone to enjoy the outdoors in this special place.

 Rancho Grande is a 200 acre, one of a kind off the grid and fully self-sustainable preserve located in Southern California in the mountains above the City of Ojai.
 The ranch is on a secluded and private valley 3,500 feet above sea level completely surrounded on all sides by the mountains of the 1.7 million-acre Los Padres National Forest.
 Home to historic century-old log cabins that still provide shelter and surrounded by majestic hills, mature trees, running creeks and lakes naturally stocked with local catfish and bluegill.
 Rancho Grande homes an eclectic family of alpacas, goats, lambs, chickens, horses, cows, parrots, pigs, dogs, cats and humans, all of whom live in peace with the forest, the surrounding communities and the abundant natural wildlife that also call Rancho Grande their home.
 Rancho Grande is a place where people can come to unwind.
 Just two hours from Los Angeles and 45 minutes from Santa Barbara, Rancho Grande is the only private property insight providing a level of privacy not found elsewhere.